vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

     saveChanges: -> @get('model').save()
 ```

-Note that this controller is an `ObjectController`.
+Note that this controller is an `ObjectController` because it wraps a single lead model.

 Our submit button will call the `saveChanges` function.
 This function must be within `actions` since it is being called from the template.
 This is an Ember convention to help keep your code organized.

 `save()` will actually send an ajax put request to our Rails API, and everything should just work.
 Try it out in your browser.
 Edit a record, click "Save Changes", and look at the Network tab in the Chrome console.
-You should see a put request to `api/v1/leads/{ id of record }`.
+You should see a put request to `api/v1/leads/(id of record)`.
 If you refresh the page the saved record should show your changes.

 Saving is that easy!
 Just bind and call `save()`.
 It's fun and it's healthy.